-Generally, communication can be classified into two main types:
+Typically, communication can be classified into two main types:

-Verbal communication: This form of communication includes the use of sounds and language in order to convey your intended message.
+- Verbal communication: This form of communication includes the use of sounds and language in order to convey your intended message.

-Non-Verbal communication: This includes everything else other than words like the posture, appearance, body language and eye movements of the speaker which helps emphasize the message being conveyed.
+- Non-Verbal communication: This includes everything else other than words like the posture, appearance, body language and eye movements of the speaker which helps emphasize the message being conveyed.